 Bigger retailers are now moving toward creating a payment platform within their own app.
-This keeps the process even simpler and more brand associated.
+This keeps the process even simpler and more brand-associated.
 Amazon, of course, has done this with Amazon Go, but other retailers are following suit.

-Sam’s Club has the new Scan & Go app that more customers are using.
+Sam’s Club has the new Scan and Go app that more customers are using.
 You simply scan items with your phone while shopping.
 A team member at the door will simply check your mobile receipt prior to exiting.

 Kohl’s now uses Kohl’s Pay, an app that you can make your payment through.
 Retail apps such as this also help with in-store navigation, seamless purchase, less wait time, and coupons/loyalty programs.

-6) Pick-Up In Store After Buying Online
+6. Pick-Up In-Store After Buying Online

 Most retailers are now offering quick and easy store pickup for any online purchases.
 This is an easy win-win.
 It eliminates wait time in line as well as any time spent searching for the item.
 For you, it’s a guaranteed sale, builds your eCommerce presence, and keeps your lines shorter.
 You can have a separate window devoted to this during busy times or can combine it with your return and exchange area.